 According to Gartner, 84% of new hires need to be retrained and reskilled to ready them for the new tasks brought by the global economic shift.
 If you have deep knowledge about the new in-demand skills – artificial intelligence, machine learning, cloud computing, cybersecurity, disaster recovery, AR & VR, blockchain, healthcare IT, and UX design – you can teach people online.

-Other lucrative niches include wellness, finance, business, social media marketing, graphic design, and video editing.
+Other lucrative niches include wellness, finance, business, social media marketing, graphic design, video editing and read more.
 The most important thing is to find a niche that you know and like.

 Next, you have to let your presence be known online.
 Create a website with useful posts.
 Write guest posts for other authoritative sites in your niche.
 Interact with others on your social media accounts.
 Upload mini tutorials on YouTube.
 Sell online courses on sites like Skillshare.
 You can also try joining online tutoring websites to have more access to students.